Skip to main content

 MoE models are hard to train efficiently.
 Especially when we go to higher levels of sparsity.
 Highly sparse MoE models have many more parameters than dense models.
 With only a few dozen experts, they can hit memory limits on GPUs (a very tiny number given that production MoE models use hundreds of experts nowadays).
 With larger number of experts GPUs require certain model parallelization techniques implemented to load all experts into the memory.
 You need to utilize expert parallelism to distribute expert networks across devices and make sure that experts stay load balanced.

 Given that memory constraint is less critical on Cerebras hardware, we looked at compute inefficiencies that sparser networks experience.
 We talked about how techniques like BTA can be employed, significantly improving compute utilization of MoE models on the wafer.
 It’s worth mentioning that BTA is not a silver bullet.
 It is one optimization technique in the broader optimization toolkit.
 The expert parallelism that we discussed for GPU clusters can be applied equally well on the Cerebras hardware.
-You can distribute experts across multiple WSE devices while using BTA
+You can distribute experts across multiple WSE devices while using BTA on each device to maintain high compute utilization.

 That’s it.
-You know how the complete picture of MoE training at scale.
-You understand the fundamental concepts from part 1, know how to choose the right routing method from part 2, can debug MoE training issues with part 3, and have seen how to solve memory management and compute utilization problems on modern hardware (whether you’re training on GPUs with EP or
+You now have the complete picture of MoE training at scale.
+You understand the fundamental concepts from part 1, know how to choose the right routing method from part 2, can debug MoE training issues with part 3, and have seen how to solve memory management and compute utilization problems on modern hardware (whether you’re training on GPUs with EP or on Cerebras WSE with BTA).
+In the next part MoE Math Demystified: What Does 8x7B Actually Mean?, we’ll shift focus from training to deployment.
+We will provide you with practical tools to make informed decisions whether to deploy an MoE model or stick to the dense architectures, depending on your constraints.

 Citation